-- 8 The procedure for oral tests should be as follows: - (A) Give the candidate's name and number.
+- 8. The procedure for oral tests should be as follows: - (A) Start the Recording.
+Give the candidate's name and number.
 Welcome the candidate(s) and explain briefly what is going to happen in the course of the test. - (B) Warm-up section: conduct a general conversation by asking the candidate(s) a few questions about herself/himself, the school, etc. to give candidate(s) time to get used to the examination situation.
 The purpose of this section of the test is to put candidates at their ease.
 As a guide, spend about 2-3 minutes on this section. - (C) Hand the Oral Assessment Card to the candidate.
 This must take place AFTER the warm-up section.
 Give any necessary explanation at this point, then allow a short preparation period (approximately 2-3 minutes) when the candidate may ask questions.
 The candidate may not make notes during this period.
 The examiner may leave the recorder on throughout this time, or turn it off.
 If turning it off, the Examiner should indicate this by saying 'The recording will be paused now': it is important for the moderator to know that the candidate has had an opportunity to study the card at this stage. - (D) Main part of the test: conversation based on the Oral Assessment Card.
 Either the examiner or the candidate may start the conversation.
 This section of the test should last approximately 6-9 minutes.

 The total duration of the oral test, from the beginning of (B) to the end of (D), should be approximately 10-15 minutes.

-Only (D) is assessed.

-The entire oral test must be conducted in Afrikaans.
+Note that only (D) is assessed.
+The oral test must be conducted in Afrikaans throughout.

-- 9 The oral tests must take place under examination conditions.
-The Centre must provide adequate supervision to ensure that candidates leaving the room for the oral tests do not communicate with those waiting to enter. - 10 No other person should be present during the oral test, with the exception of another teacher/Examiner, moderator or representative of Cambridge. - 11 Candidates may be examined singly or in pairs.
-If the examiner records a pair of candidates, it is important for the external moderator to know which candidate is speaking at any one time.
-Therefore, pair two candidates whose voices are clearly dissimilar, and avoid pairing candidates with the same first names. - 12 Candidates may not bring any notes into the examination room, and they may not use dictionaries. - 13 There is a range of Oral Assessment Cards, and the teacher/Examiner (not the candidate) chooses the card for each candidate.
+- 9. The oral tests must take place under examination conditions.
+The Centre must provide adequate supervision to ensure that candidates leaving the room for the oral tests do not communicate with those waiting to enter. - 10.
+No other person should be present during the oral test, with the exception of another teacher/Examiner, moderator or representative of Cambridge. - 11.
+Candidates may not bring any notes into the examination room, and they may not use dictionaries. - 12.
+There is a range of Oral Assessment Cards, and the teacher/Examiner (not the candidate) chooses the card for each candidate.
 The teacher/Examiner should use as wide a variety as possible of the cards during the oral tests at the Centre.
 In order to give candidates every chance to do themselves justice, the teacher/Examiner should select the Oral Assessment Card with care.
 The warm-up section may give the teacher/Examiner an indication of the best card to select.
 Remember that the test is one of spoken language not subject knowledge: if it becomes apparent that the candidate finds the topic difficult or inappropriate it is perfectly permissible to move into more productive areas.
-There is no need to stick rigidly to the examiner prompts in such cases.
+There is no need to stick rigidly to the examiner prompts in such cases. - 13.
+The teacher/Examiner should face the candidate, with a table or desk in between.
+Candidates should not be able to see notes made on Oral Examination Summary Forms or similar paperwork.